Have automatic weather stations corrupted Australia's temperature records?

 The frequency and temperature of hot, very hot and extremely hot days continued to increase rather than plateau in the 20 years following AWS installation, possibly because 19 stations have converted since 2001 (20 years before 2021) with an accumulating influence, and possibly because many locations experienced a rainfall decline after the year 2000 which increased the likelihood of hot days.
 A majority of AWS electronic probes have also been replaced since the year 2000 (see AWS electronic probe replacements below).

 For example, Karijini North AWS opened in 2018, replacing the manual thermometer observations at nearby Wittenoom.

-This analysis raises questions about the accuracy of Australian temperature averages since the 1980s, as well as the veracity of claimed record heat days where the artificial influence of one second sensitivity in automatic weather stations may have caused the record rather than actual heat.
+This analysis raises questions about the accuracy of Australian temperature averages since the 1980s, as well as the veracity of claimed record heat days where the artificial influence of automatic weather stations may have caused the record rather than actual heat.